Jaguar

 Seashine was written in May, 2009, and features the chords A, F#, E and D.

-Although the song is entirely instrumental, it passes through themes or serenity, longing, passion, anxiety, and sex.
+Although the song is entirely instrumental, it passes through themes or serenity, longing, passion, anxiety, and sects.
+But mostly it’s about waves.